xpanse-ph/philippines-psgc/README.md

 # TODO

+- [ ] Fix Incorrect Provinces: MM Districts, City of Isabela, and Cotabato City
-- Barangays
+- [ ] Add Barangays
-- Export to different formats: CSV, JSON, YML
+- [ ] Export to different formats: CSV, JSON, YML
+- [ ] Edit readme with instructions on how to run `app.rb`
+- [ ] Finish notes